DamonZhao-sfu/SemBench/README.md

 conda develop <path to the SemBench directory, e.g., ~/Desktop/MMBench-System>
 ```

+### Dataset Download and Database Generation
+Note

+- SemBench automatically downloads the required datasets from Google Drive and constructs multi-modal databases according to the specified scale factor.

+- The databases included in the repository are provided for demonstration purposes only.
+Before running your own experiments, please delete the existing `files/{scenario}/data` directory and execute the scripts to regenerate the data.

 ### Running Benchmarks
 ```bash
 # Run specific system on specific use case and queries